-Do give the impression of a successful young business woman, well groomed, intelligent, and friendly.
+Do give the impression of a successful young businesswoman, well groomed, intelligent, and friendly.

 Have about twelve small prints made.
-Three-by-four inches is a good size.
+A photographer accustomed to making application photographs will advise you on the current size preferred.
 Write your name on the back, and do practice that signature.
 Even those who don't pretend to read character by handwriting will judge your neatness and straight thinking by the way you sign your name.

-You are ready now to send a good photograph with an application letter, to leave one as a reminder of you when you apply, or to supply a photograph for any need that arises.
+You are ready now to send a good photograph with an application letter, to leave one as a reminder of you when you apply, . . look at the camera, think of a funny story, and relax.

+or to supply a photograph for any need that arises.